dig-ie/react-registration-login-userHome-home/README.md

 #### Run
 `yarn start`

-### Now you can register a new user, log in and navigate
+### Now you can register a new user, log in and use the project through the browser.